 Just like how different asset classes have different risks, different investors have different beliefs about what makes a good stock.
 Each investor, professional or retail, has different metrics they look at, have different investment timeframes, have different investment goals, and just approach the market and investing in a different manner.
 These differences often make one investor successful while another fail.
 Following alongside well known, successful investors can help teach you what works and perhaps what you have been missing in the past.

 So even if you decide not to buy an ETF that is based on your favorite investor, at least take a look at it, you may learn something.
 With that in mind, let’s take a look at a few ETFs I have found that track the pro’s, and see what we can learn.
 Continue reading "Invest Alongside The Pros With These ETFs"

-We've asked Michael Seery of SEERYFUTURES.COM to give our INO readers a weekly futures recap of the market.
+We've asked Michael Seery of SEERYFUTURES.COM to give our INO readers a weekly recap of the Futures market.
 He has been Senior Analyst for close to 15 years and has extensive knowledge of all of the commodity and option markets.

 Michael frequently appears on multiple business networks including Bloomberg news, Fox Business, CNBC Worldwide, CNN Business, and Bloomberg TV.
 He is also a guest on First Business, which is a national and internationally syndicated business show.